 There are other documents that can complement a will or living trust.
 A “letter of instruction,” for example, provides information that your family will need after your death.
 In it, you can express your desires for the memorial service, as well as the contact information for your employer, accountant, attorney, banker, broker, and any other important advisors.
 It’s important to note, however, that the letter of instruction is not considered a legal document.

 One final document that’s often helpful to think about in advance and have prepared is a living will.
-Living wills are legal documents which detail the actions you would like to be taken by the healthcare proxy you name in the document should your health become compromised and you find yourself unable to make decisions for yourself or express what you would like to be done.
+Living wills are legal documents that detail the actions you would like to be taken by the healthcare proxy you name in the document should your health become compromised and you find yourself unable to make decisions for yourself or express what you would like to be done.
 The living will is applied for end-of-life medical care.

 A complete estate plan may comprise more than just wills, living trusts, letters of instruction, powers of attorney, and living wills.
 To discuss what your comprehensive estate plan should include and the tax implications of that plan, please contact your Untracht Early advisor.